joisig/joisig.com/_posts/2020-02-11-23-rules-to-run-a-software-startup-with-minimum-hassle.md

 ## Rule #14: Don’t take in any investors

 Investors will want a seat on the board, and very often also some special rights or preferences in your company, and once they’re on board you can’t ignore them, and you shouldn’t.
 They will put a lot of pressure on you to grow fast, very often faster than may be compatible with your well-being, mental health, work/life balance and ability to keep finding your work fun.
-This is especially true if you take in VC money; their timescales are aligned with their fund lifetimes, and they typically only have 5 years until they need you to either IPO or be acquired.
+This is especially true if you take in VC money; their timescales are aligned with their fund lifetimes, and they typically have only 5 years until they need you to either IPO or be acquired.
 Their fund structure means they aren’t (and can’t be) interested in a company that pays dividends, or building a privately-held business for the long term.

 <p align="center"><img src="/media/hasslerules-no-investment.png" style="max-height: 20em;" alt="Don't take the money!"/></p>

 Taking in investors and becoming addicted to raising that next round of funding is also one of the most major distractions you can have from actually building value in your business.
 Ask any founder who’s gone through fundraising, and they will tell you it takes away all of their focus for multiple months for each round.

-You can avoid all of this hassle by bootstrapping, self-funding, or customer-funding.
+You can avoid this hassle by bootstrapping, self-funding, or customer-funding.
 It’s not all roses, but bootstrapping will act as a forcing function that uniquely aligns you with what your customers value.

 ## Rule #15: Don’t apply for grants